trueadm/t7/readme.md

 ### Collections

-Similar to the native Array.map() function, except 7.each() can automatically add keys to the virtual DOM node – improving performance.
+Similar to the native Array.map() function, except 7.each() attempts to automatically add keys to the virtual DOM nodes where possible.
+This in turn improves performance.

 ```javascript